jamie-altizer/PinnedSites/README.markdown

 #Pinned Sites

 Pinned Sites is a small api providing most all functionality for doing IE9+ site pinning.
-Functionality still missing and will update soon is style support within Thumbnail ThumbBar, currently it does basic buttons without ability to toggle icons/purpose.
+For a working example see http://jamie-altizer.github.com/pinnedsites/

+## Breaking changes with version 0.2.0.0

+* Pinned.Jumplist.build() went from `Pinned.Jumplist.build(object)` to `Pinned.Jumplist.build(name, items)` where items is an array
+* Pinned.ThumbBar.build() went from `Pinned.ThumbBar.build(object)` to `Pinned.ThumbBar.build(buttons, keepOnUnload)` where buttons is an array

 ## Basic API